Weyerhaeuser (NYSE:WY) Shares Sold by Grandfield & Dodd LLC

 Weyerhaeuser Dividend Announcement

-The firm also recently announced a quarterly dividend, which was paid on Friday, June 16th.
-Stockholders of record on Friday, June 2nd were paid a $0.19 dividend.
-This represents a $0.76 dividend on an annualized basis and a dividend yield of 2.23%.
+The business also recently declared a quarterly dividend, which was paid on Friday, June 16th.
+Investors of record on Friday, June 2nd were issued a $0.19 dividend.
 The ex-dividend date was Thursday, June 1st.
-Weyerhaeuser’s dividend payout ratio is presently 44.44%.
+This represents a $0.76 annualized dividend and a yield of 2.23%.
+Weyerhaeuser’s dividend payout ratio is currently 44.44%.

 Weyerhaeuser Company Profile